 In the absence of identification, people with FASD often experience chronic frustration.
 Over time, patterns of defensive behaviours commonly develop.
 These secondary disabilities include Mental Health Problems - the most prevalent secondary disability experienced by ninety four percent of people with FASD.
-Sixty percent of children with FASD have ADHD and are often diagnosed with ADHD as the primary condition.
+Sixty percent of children with FASD have ADHD.